jorexdeveloper/termux-nethunter/README.md

 #### Set Zone Information

- - Sets zone information as required, possibly to match device time.
+ - Sets zone information as required (possibly to match device time).
 It must be in format `COUNTRY/CITY` i.e `America/New_York`.

 ## LICENSE